mvaudel/trioGen/docs/cli/VcfToBgen.md

 Since genotyping probabilities are not phased, only hard-called genotypes are exported.
 Pobabilities are coded using an 8 bits precision.
 Genotypes are compressed using Zstd.

+### Performance considerations

+To improve the performance of this step and all downstream work on the bgen files, please consider removing low maf and low quality variants from the vcf file before processing.

 ### Output

 A bgen file and an index file containing the location of every variant.